mgspross/brackets-hidpi-support/readme.md

 # How it Works

-Instead of trying to resize individual parts of the Brackets UI, this extension simply applies a `zoom: 2 !important` CSS rule to the UI's `body` element, since the `zoom` proprety is supported by the WebKit engine and has the same effect as zooming a page in the browser.
+Instead of trying to resize individual parts of the Brackets UI, this extension simply applies a `zoom: 2 !important` CSS rule to the UI's `body` element.
+Since the `zoom` proprety is supported by the WebKit engine and has the same effect as zooming a page in the browser, this scales the entire UI up proportionately, including spacing between elements.

 ## Configuration